reTHINK-project/scenario-service-implementation/nodejs_rethink_module_lwm2m/rethink-lwm2m/README.md

 curl --insecure https://localhost:8000 --data '{"device": "myLight"}'
 ```
-The curl-flag '--insecure' is needed for if you're using an invalid certificate (for testing).
+The curl-flag '--insecure' is needed if you are using an untrusted certificate.

 A JSON-object in this format will be returned:
 ```javascript